djmtype/twenty-something/README.md

 ### From Wordpress to Astro

 An Astro template loosely based on Wordpress' Twenty Twenty-Four theme.
-Uses [Open Props](https://open-props.style/) for styling.
-Includes optional [FrontMatter CMS](https://frontmatter.codes/) integration.

 [Read the Guide](https://twenty-something.netlify.app/guide)

 Features: